Loudon Wainwright III: Career

 Wainwright and musician Joe Henry composed the music for the 2007 Judd Apatow film Knocked Up.
 In addition to composing the soundtrack, Wainwright appeared in the film in a supporting role as the protagonists' obstetrician.
 He has also composed music for the new theatre production of Carl Hiaasen's Lucky You, which premiered at the 2008 Edinburgh Festival Fringe.

 Personal life

 Relationships and family

 Wainwright's first marriage, to singer-songwriter Kate McGarrigle, ended in divorce.
 During their marriage, they had two children: Rufus and Martha, both of whom are musicians.

-Wainwright had a relationship with singer Suzzy Roche, during which they had a daughter, Lucy Wainwright Roche, who is also a singer.
-The relationship ended, although Wainwright and Roche remain on good terms and occasionally appear onstage together, sometimes with Lucy.
+Wainwright later had a relationship with singer Suzzy Roche, during which they had a daughter, Lucy Wainwright Roche, who is also a musician.
+The relationship ended, although Wainwright and Suzzy Roche remain on good terms and occasionally appear onstage together, sometimes with Lucy.

 Wainwright's second marriage was to Ritamarie Kelly, and the couple lived in Los Angeles.
-This also ended in divorce.
+This marriage also ended in divorce.
 They have a daughter, Alexandra (Lexie) Kelly Wainwright (born 1993).

 Since 2015, Wainwright has lived with Susan Morrison, an editor at The New Yorker.